olabiranj/githubAuth/README.md

 ### Usage and Setup

-Clone this repo.
+- Clone this repo.
 Go into the root folder and run `npm install` to install all necessary dependencies.
+- Create a .env file in the root folder of this project.
+- Go to login to your github account, navigate to Settings > Developer Settings > OAuth Apps.
+- Create a new OAuth App and get a free client secret and client ID.
+- Set the credentials you got as REACT_APP_CLIENT_ID, REACT_APP_CLIENT_SECRET and the REACT_APP_REDIRECT_URI you filled while creating the OAuth in the env file.

 ## Available Scripts